Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 Defining a relation and how they are returned has been changed now.
 Unlike in SQL where you have many complicated types of relation in MongoDB you tend to only have two:-
 `one` and `many`.

 As you have guessed it you can only define two types of relation in this extension - `one` and `many`.
-Lets take a look at some examples:
+Lets take a look at an example:

 	function relations(){
 		return array(